-Pittsburgh, Pennsylvania located in the Mid-Atlantic region of the USA next door to New York, has come along way in 100 years.
-It was once a manufacturing city that emitted so much pollution from its steel mills that it became known as “hell with the lid off”.
+Pittsburgh, Pennsylvania, located in the Mid-Atlantic region of the USA next door to New York, has come a long way in 100 years.
+Once, it was a manufacturing city that emitted so much pollution from its steel mills that it became known as “hell with the lid off”.

-Nowadays, this progressive, sprawling city with a population of over two million, is rather picturesque where people are often seen kayaking along its three rivers – the Allegheny, Monongahela and Ohio rivers.
+Nowadays, this progressive, sprawling city with over two million is rather picturesque.
+People are often seen kayaking along its three rivers – the Allegheny, Monongahela and Ohio rivers.

-If you’re staying in Downtown Pittsburgh, you’re well placed to visit many of the city’s most famous museums.
-Start with the Heinz History Center, an excellent museum that documents 250 years of Pittsburgh’s history.
-There are seven floors so we recommend picking one or two to explore if you’re only there for a few days.
+If you’re staying in Downtown Pittsburgh, visit many of the city’s most famous museums.
+Start with the Heinz History Center, an excellent museum documenting 250 years of Pittsburgh’s history.
+There are seven floors, so we recommend picking one or two to explore if you’re only there for a few days.

 Our favourite was the Heinz room, which celebrates the joys of Heinz tomato ketchup and baked beans with great aplomb.
 You can watch some very amusing historic ketchup adverts on era-accurate television sets.

-If you’re interested in local history, take an Uber to the Frick Art & Historical Center in the city’s Point Breeze neighbourhood where you can visit several museums, a cafe, lovely gardens and the home – “Clayton” – of 19th century industrialist and art collector Henry Frick.
-Frick was spectacularly wealthy and it’s worth taking a tour of Clayton just to see the sheer opulence of the decor.
+For local history, head to the Frick Art & Historical Center in the city’s Point Breeze neighbourhood.
+You will find several museums, a cafe, lovely gardens and “Clayton” – the home of 19th-century industrialist and art collector Henry Frick.
+Frick was spectacularly wealthy and it’s worth taking a tour of Clayton to see the sheer opulence of the decor.